 To breed the winner of the A.J.C.
 Derby had been one of William Dangar’s life ambitions, and while Gibraltar’s only two appearances as a juvenile hardly presaged classic success the following season, trainer John Allsop was more than hopeful as the son of Grandmaster furnished into a splendid specimen of the thoroughbred during the winter.
 Alas, William Dangar never lived to see the big chestnut colt realise his potential as he died in August 1890 at the age of sixty-one – a little more than a month before Gibraltar’s finest hour.
 William Dangar died without leaving an heir, and the full ownership of Gibraltar passed into the hands of his year-younger brother Henry Cary Dangar, in whose name Gibraltar had always raced, while Neotsfield in due course went to Henry’s eldest son, Richard.

 The twenty years from 1870 to 1890 had seen unprecedented growth in the prosperity of the Australian Jockey Club, and significant changes had been made to the Randwick course since Singapore had triumphed just twelve months earlier.
 The course had been lengthened from a mile and two to a mile and three and was now 100 feet wide at its narrowest point.
 A new six-furlong course had been constructed, and the main grandstand had been extended with public tea and luncheon rooms underneath.
 There had been an increase in the St. Leger stand, and there was now seating accommodation in all three structures for some 13,000 people.
 The new course, which was used for the first time at the A.J.C.
 Summer Meeting on Boxing Day, encroached upon the old steeplechase course, at least in the straight, and this had enabled the club to extend the lawn and weighing yard.
 Narcissistic, pavonine ladies, young and not so young, now had greater scope to promenade their fashions.
-Turnstiles had been erected at the new main entrance gates and at the special tram gate to facilitate the collection of entrance money.
-However, a timely arrival at the racecourse gates that year was denied many by the ongoing construction of the tramline in Cleveland St and the resultant heavy traffic.
+After all, it was an age in which the corset or girdle was often the difference between facts and figures.
+Turnstiles had been erected at the new main entrance gates and at the particular tram gate to facilitate the collection of entrance money.
+However, timely arrival at the racecourse gates that year was denied to many by the ongoing construction of the tramline in Cleveland St and the resultant heavy traffic.

 The 1890 A.J.C.
 Derby field and race conditions appear in the table below: